purestorage/helm-charts/README.md

 # Pure Service Orchestrator (PSO) Helm Charts

+## !!NOTICE!! - PSO is going to be EOL July 31, 2022.
+New customers should start with [Portworx](https://portworx.com/).

 ## Feature-Frozen
 Pure Service Orchestrator 5.x, which is instaled using this Helm chart (pure-csi), is in feature freeze.
 All new features will be going into our new [6.x release (pso-csi)](https://github.com/purestorage/pso-csi).
 Bug reports for 5.x will still be addressed, and PSO 5.x (pure-csi) is currently still the required plugin for Google Anthos and OpenShift 3.11.